Menu

 Now you update your Super SIM’s Fleet to add an IP Commands webhook.
 You can do this with the API, but we’ll use the Console for this demo.

-1. Open a second web browser tab and log into the Twilio Console.
+1. Open a second web browser tab and log into the Twilio Console(link takes you to an external page).

 2. Go to IoT > Super SIM > Fleets and select the Fleet containing the Super SIM you are using.